ravendb/bootcamp/src/Unit-2/lesson4/README.md

 # Unit 2, Lesson 4 - Mapping(, filtering) and reducing

 Hello again!

 In the [previous lesson](../lesson3/README.md), you learned how to create multi-map indexes and that was amazing.
 Right?

 In this lesson you will learn how to create `Map-Reduce indexes`.

 ## What is Map-Reduce?

 In essence, it is just a way to take a big task and divide it into discrete tasks that can be done in parallel.

 A Map-Reduce process is composed of a `Map` function that projects data from documents into a common output (expected) and a `Reduce` function that performs a summary operation.

 I strongly recommend you to read this [blog post](https://ayende.com/blog/4435/map-reduce-a-visual-explanation).
 Go ahead!
 I will be waiting for you.

 Still confused?
 Let's write some code and make it clearer.

-## Excercise: Your first map-reduce index
+## Exercise: Your first map-reduce index

-I think the best way to learn about Map-Reduce indexes are writing some code.
+I think the best way to learn about Map-Reduce indexes is to write some code.

-In this first excercise let's perform a very simple task.
+In this first exercise let's perform a very simple task.
 Let's just count the number of products for each category.

 Again, let's do it using the C# API.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package

 Start Visual Studio and create a new `Console Application Project` named `MapReduceIndexes`.
 Then, in the `Package Manager Console`, issue the following
 command:

 ```Install-Package RavenDB.Client```